-Lastly, safety correction data was tracked over time as the project scope progressed.
+Lastly, safety correction data were tracked and displayed in relation to the project timescale.
 Figure 5 below shows overall jobsite correction totals, tracked by week throughout the project timeline.
-This display model was used to gauge overall safety risk of the project site (by indicating upward trends in leading indicators), and to provide measurement of the efficiency of implemented preventative measures such jobsite training of proper use of fall protection systems.
-The bold yellow line in Figure 5 below tracks the overall project running average number of leading indicators, and provided the team with a good indication of average performance and improvement over time.
+This display model was used to gauge the overall safety risk of the project site at any given moment by measuring and observing trends in overall project correction quantities.
+This display also provided a measured observation of the effect of implemented preventative measures, such as jobsite training of proper use of fall protection systems.
+The bold yellow line in Figure 5 below tracks the overall project running average number of leading indicators, and provided the team with a good indication of average performance and performance movement trend over time.